GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction: Conclusion

 \section{Conclusion}

 Nowadays, there exists a bottleneck to further compress video streams with the traditional hybrid model.
 Researchers have been contributing to deep-learning-based video compression, where the motion prediction/compensation, RD optimization or entropy coding is realized by deep network.
 In this paper, we made the first attempt to combine deep GAN model with multi-view video coding.
 We utilized the latent code of GAN as SI in an RD-optimal manner.
-The latent codes are generated with a deep network and further utilized to reconstruct the intermediate views, thereby saving the streaming bitrates of multi-view videos.
-Experimental results show a significant performance gain over the state-of-the-art schemes using either depth map or low-resolution images as SI.
+The latent code is generated with a deep network and further utilized to reconstruct the intermediate views, thereby saving the streaming bitrates of multi-view videos.
+Experimental results show a significant performance gain over the state-of-the-art schemes using depth map as SI.
 We hope this work can provide an innovative methodology to deep-learning-based multi-view video coding.